matteocelani/BinanceNFT/README.md

 ## How to use

 To use this simple site you need to disable Cross-Origin Resource Sharing (CORS) There are two ways to visit the site.
-It is currently hosted on AWS and can be reached via this <a href="#" target="_blank"> link </a>
+It is currently hosted on AWS and can be reached via this <a href="https://main.d2r9mmbhw2cevi.amplifyapp.com" target="_blank"> link </a>

 If you want to use it locally, start it with  ``` npm ```